Browse our most popular topicsVIEW ALL

 Having a Sorted account lets you see your personal dashboard, save your tools and track your progress.
 By creating an account you consent to receiving helpful emails from Sorted, although you can opt-out at any time.

 Or Log in with our social media platforms

 Reading time: 5 minutes

 Do you get what you pay for?
-When you buy most things, you’re normally happy to pay a bit more – and maybe a whole lot more – in order to get superior stuff.
+When you buy most things, you’re normally happy to pay a bit more – or maybe a whole lot more – to get superior stuff.

 When we walk into a bottle shop, we expect the wine to be higher quality when it has a higher price tag.
 In fact, that tipple becomes a much better drop in our minds when we learn it costs more.
 It even tastes better!

 In the world of finance – unlike your local bottle shop – paying more does not necessarily get you more.
 It’s not bottles of wine we’re buying, but financial products and services like loans or for a professional to manage our KiwiSaver money.

 One of the lowest-fee balanced funds for which we have results for the past five years, for example, looks like this:

 At left in purple, you can see that the fees for this fund are 0.64%, about half of the average for balanced funds (1.24%).

 At right in green, you see an above-par 7.51% return over the past five years (the average was 6.22%).
 Those are the results after the 0.64% in annual fees (and taxes) were taken out.